ifilot/atom-architect/README.md

 Atom Architect depends on [GLM](https://github.com/g-truc/glm) and [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 Both are header-only C++ libraries and are for convenience purposes added to this repository.
+This implies that compilation of Atom Architect will not use your system-installed version of GLM and Eigen3, but use the one provided in this repository.